 Department of Operations Management

-Performance Management takes outset in budgeting and result measurement; it discusses development and application of numbers in planning, coordination, motivation (incentives) and symbolic together with political purposes; it is concerned about information systems and design of coherent planning and reporting systems; and finally, it is concerned about the choice of calculation mechanisms to make a company’s economy transparent.
+Performance Management concerns itself with budgeting and result measurement; it tackles the development and application of numbers in planning, coordination and motivation.
+We look into information systems and the design of coherent planning & reporting systems.
+We are also concerned about how the choice of calculation mechanisms can make a company’s economy transparent.

-Supply Chain Management (logistics) concerns flows of commodity and information between companies; it is concerned about the different roles companies can have in a supply chain; it discusses division of labour between companies and studies how management of an entire supply chain can take form; finally, it is interested in developing activities as a part of supply chain relations.
+Supply Chain Management (logistics) looks at the flows of commodities and information between companies.
+We’re concerned about the different roles companies can have in a supply chain and the big questions stemming from those roles: How is labor divided between companies?
+How can management of the entire supply chain can take form?
+How do activities develop as a part of supply chain relations?

-Innovation Management focuses on the development of new products and processes which often runs across companies; it is especially interested in management-related activities needed to facilitate progress; and not least, it asks the question about what management-related mechanisms and technologies are relevant and how these function in practice.
+Innovation Management focuses on the development of new products and processes.
+These often run across companies.
+We are especially interested in the management-related activities needed to facilitate progress.
+Central here, is asking the question about what management-related mechanisms and technologies are relevant and how these function in practice?

-Operations Management (production management in manufacturing and service companies) concerns the company’s organisation of its production including Just in Time, Lean, Agility, MRP and other production principles; it is especially concerned about production conditions in networks and the connection between production conditions and supply chain activities; and not least, it raises the question about how production strategy and condition relate to company strategy.
+Operations Management (production management in manufacturing and service companies) concerns the company’s organization of its production.
+This includes Just in Time, Lean, Agility, MRP and other production principles.
+We’re especially involved with production conditions in networks, the connection between production conditions and supply chain activities, and, not least, in the question about how production strategy & condition relates to company strategy.

-The department has approximately 60 employees divided into academic employees and a smaller group of administrative employees.
+The department has approximately 60 academic and administrative employees.
 Moreover, the department has around 100 external lecturers and an alternating number of guest researchers who are involved in teaching and research activities.
 The physical location of the department is at Solbjerg Plads 3, 4th and 5th floor in the B-wing, 2000 Frederiksberg.